Vacated victory

-In American college athletics, a vacated victory is a win that the National Collegiate Athletic Association (NCAA) has stripped from an athletic team, usually as punishment for misconduct related to their sports programs.
+In American college athletics, a vacated victory is a win that the National Collegiate Athletic Association (NCAA) has stripped from an athletic program, usually as punishment for misconduct related to its sports teams.
 The team being punished is officially stripped of its victory, but the opposing team retains its loss—thus, vacated victories are different from forfeits, in which the losing team is given the win.
 The practice of vacating victories has been criticized by players and sports journalists, but remains one of the NCAA's preferred penalties for infractions related to past misconduct.
 Over 160 college football teams and 270 college basketball teams have had wins vacated.

 Definition

 A vacated victory is distinct from a forfeit, which simply reverses the outcome of a contest: when a game is forfeited, the team that won records a loss and the team that lost records a win.
 By comparison, a vacated win only removes regular season and tournament wins from the record of the penalized team.
 The opposing, non-penalized team retains all losses corresponding to vacated games in the regular season (although tournament losses are stricken).